Speak Up!Urheberrecht: Speak Up! Project

 The Speak Up! project began as a university/school co-operation of the RWTH English Department and Rhein-Maas-Gymnasium, Aachen.
 It started up in July 2012 with the purpose of improving RMG pupils’ spoken English and enriching the teacher training offering to students in the “Staatsexamen” and Bachelor programmes.
 It is also a powerful platform for research.
-Based upon the positive experiences and outcomes of the project at Rhein-Maas-Gymnasium, in year six of Speak Up!, Dalton Gymnasium Alsdorf and Gymnasium Würselen joined in.
+Based upon the positive experiences and outcomes of the project at Rhein-Maas-Gymnasium, in year six of Speak Up!, Dalton Gymnasium Alsdorf and Gymnasium Würselen joined in, in Year 6 of Speak Up!.
 Students teach a weekly session with small groups at the member schools, focussing on encouraging the pupils to speak.
 The teaching period covers approximately 30 weeks.

 How does it work?

 RWTH students are assigned to a class or a year group as well as a supervising teacher.
 Teaching takes place in small groups such that all the pupils in the class or year group receive tuition in the course of the school year.
 The task is to “Get the pupils speaking!”
 Support for lesson design is provided by the supervising teacher, the coaching team, the Speak Up! management team, and the Alumni Support Team.
 The project tuition is conducted with years 5 to Q1, according to the wishes of the school.
 Students who are given the opportunity to gain teaching experience in Speak Up! also have hands-on experience of devising and implementing assessment for evaluating the impact of their work on improving pupils’ spoken English.